AfaqAnwar/AfaqAnwar/README.md

 - 📚 I’m currently studying Computer Science at New York Institute of Technology.
 - 🤝 I’m open to collaborating on any of the projects on my profile.
 - 📫 How to reach me ➡ through my business email: anwarafaq@protonmail.com
+- 🔗 Connect with me on LinkedIn ➡ https://www.linkedin.com/in/afaqanwar/
 - 💼 I'm looking for work.